Configuration

 Suspend inactive accounts

-Enable suspending of accounts that has not been active for a specified duration.
+Enable suspending of accounts that have not been active for a specified duration.

 Account inactivity threshold